Qabel/qabel.github.io/Qabel-Protocol-Drop.md

 Delivers HTTP 400 if the drop ID is missing or invalid.

-Delivers HTTP 404 is the drop is empty.
+Delivers HTTP 404 if the drop is empty.

-Delivers HTTP 200 isthe drop contains messages.
+Delivers HTTP 200 if the drop contains messages.

 Optional with if-modified-since header: